 - Resources are served from a consistent URL

 - Specify cache validator

 - Optimize order of styles and scripts

 - Remove bloat

-FunkPD can help get your website up to speed, let us handle the page speed optimization and give you the advantage over your competition.
+FunkPD can help get your web design up to speed, let us handle the optimizations and give you the advantage over your competition.
 It’s very important no matter what stage of development your website is in.
-It’s important to focus on content creation, design, SEO and outbound marketing, but if nobody can load your page, it’s all for naught!
+It’s important to focus on content creation, design, SEO and outbound marketing, but if nobody can load your page, it’s all for nothing!